 Deed of settlement initialled with Tamaki Collective 7 Jun 2012

-- Gordon Campbell on the SAS role against Islamic State News
+- Gordon Campbell on the Pakistan schoolchildren killings News

 The Crown today initialled a deed of settlement to collectively settle the historical claims of 13 iwi and hapu over shared interests in the Auckland area, including maunga (volcanic cones) and motu (islands), Minister for Treaty of Waitangi Negotiations Christopher Finlayson announced.